thenewzerov/home-dev-essentials/README.md

 Not everything installed has a section here.
 This is mostly just capturing what configs are needed.

+### Istio

+Istio is installed in ambient mode, that way I don't have to deal with sidecars.
+This is mostly just to try out the ambient mode features.

 ### Dashboard

 To access the dashboard, navigate to https://dashboard.example.com